 - Go to Blood Draw/Lab Services on the 3rd floor of the hospital.
 The lab is near the Cascade elevators, and next to Outpatient Pharmacy. - After your blood draw, follow instructions for checking in below.

 Checking In

 - Take the Pacific elevators to the 2nd floor.
-Check in at 2nd floor Admitting, to the right of the Radiology Department. - After checking in with Admitting, you will be told to go to the Radiology Reception Desk.
+Check in at 2nd floor Admitting, to the right of the Radiology Department. - After checking in with Admitting, go to the Radiology Reception Desk.

 Preparing for Your Procedure